peteroupc/peteroupc.github.io/randomfunc.md

         if sig==0 and RNDINT(1)==0: e = e + 1
         sig = sig + (1 << (SIGBITS - 1))
         // NOTE: This multiplication should result in
+        // a real number, not necessarily an integer;
-        // a floating-point number; if `e` is sufficiently
+        // if `e` is sufficiently
-        // small, the number might underflow to 0 return sig * pow(2, e)
+        // small, the number might underflow to 0
+        // depending on the number format
+        return sig * pow(2, e)
     END METHOD